Open-Ventilator-Remote-Monitoring/Audio-Alarm-Monitoring-Pi-Hat/readme.md

 #### Outputs
 * GPIO 4 pin on raspberry pi (3.3V digital output)

+#### Bill Of Materials
+The Bill of Materials is in the [Audio Alarm Monitoring Pi Hat.csv](https://github.com/Open-Ventilator-Remote-Monitoring/Audio-Alarm-Monitoring-Pi-Hat/blob/master/Audio%20Alarm%20Monitoring%20Pi%20Hat.csv) file

 #### Manufacturing Notes
 * This board has slotted holes for all the J1 pads.
 * Milling data is in Audio Alarm Monitoring Pi Hat.GML